wilsonmar/wilsonmar.github.io/_posts/2016-05-15-azure-cloud-powershell.md

 {% include l18n.html %}
 {% include _toc.html %}

-This tutorial describes the use of PowerShell Core on Azure cloud.
+This tutorial describes the use of PowerShell Core within the Azure cloud.

 Powershell refers to both the command-line shell and scripting language designed for system administration.
-When "PowerShell Core 6.0" was announced on January 10, 2018, the word "Powershell" on its own now refers to the decade-old "PowerShell" integrated into all recent versions of Microsoft's Windows operating system.
+(When "PowerShell Core 6.0" was announced on January 10, 2018, the word "Powershell" on its own now refers to the decade-old "PowerShell" integrated into all recent versions of Microsoft's Windows operating system.)

 The new "PowerShell Core" is available as a cross-platform application such that scripts written on MacOS will run on Windows, Linux, or other supported operating system.
 This also means that PowerShell Core does not have commands associated with the .NET Framework (for Windows OS).

-This is a similar rebranding of .NET vs. .NET Core.
+This is similar to the rebranding of .NET vs. .NET Core.

-PowerShell <strong>cmdlets</strong> let you manage the computers from the command line.
+PowerShell <strong>cmdlets</strong> let you manage computers from the command line.

 See <a target="_blank" href="https://docs.microsoft.com/en-us/powershell/scripting/learn/windows-powershell-glossary?view=powershell-6">Glossary of terms</a>